This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Arm Fracture In Adults

-Follow up with your primary healthcare provider or bone specialist within 1 week:
+Follow up with your healthcare provider within 1 week:

 You may need to see a bone specialist within 3 to 4 days if you need surgery or further treatment for your arm fracture.
 Write down your questions so you remember to ask them during your visits.

-Raise your arm above the level of your heart as often as you can to decrease pain and swelling.
-Prop your arm on pillows to raise it above your heart comfortably.
+Elevate your arm above the level of your heart as often as you can.
+This will help decrease swelling and pain.
+Prop your arm on pillows or blankets to keep it elevated comfortably.

-- Check the skin around your cast or splint daily for any redness or open areas.
+- Check the skin around your cast or splint each day for any redness or open skin.

 - Do not use a sharp or pointed object to scratch your skin under the cast or splint.

 A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.

 © Copyright IBM Corporation 2018 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health